 Consumers who fail to make timely car payments or maintain insurance on their financed vehicles may face repossession.
-Under most auto loan contracts, the finance company has a security interest that allows them the right to take their car back without a court order and then auction the vehicle to pay off the underlying car loan.
-Recent statistics show that 1.7 million people faced this situation in 2018, with numbers expected to top 2 million within the next decade.
+Under most auto loan contracts, the finance company has a security interest that allows them the right to take their car back without a court order or a repossession notice, and then auction the vehicle to pay off the underlying car loan.
+Recent statistics show that 1.7 million borrowers faced this situation in 2018, with numbers expected to top 2 million within the next decade.
 Here are five things that make a wrongful repossession.

 How Companies and Agents May Illegally Repossess Vehicles

-While finance companies and their repossession agents have the right to retake a vehicle if the consumer is past due on their auto loan, they may not start an auto repossession the vehicle if the consumer objects.
+Even though creditors and their repossession agents have the right to retake a vehicle if the consumer is past due on their auto loan, they may not start a car repossession the vehicle if the consumer objects.
 There are no magic words required here.
 Any words that indicate the consumer's objection are sufficient.
 And if the consumer does object, the repo man must stop and try again at a different time.
-If the agent refuses to honor this objection and continues, he does so without any protection from the law.
+If the agent refuses to honor this objection and continues, consumer laws may make them responsible for paying compensation.

 Most finance agreements provide that the finance company can come onto your property to take the vehicle if you default on your auto loan.
-Even if your contact has a provision like this, this right does not allow finance companies or their agency to break into locked yards or garages.
+Even if your contact has a provision like this, consumer protection laws do not allow finance companies or their agency to break into locked yards or garages.
 Likewise, the right to take a car back if a consumer has defaulted on loan terms does not give financial institutions the right to destroy unrelated property like fences, locks, or doors.
 By breaking into a closed garage or yard the repo agent may be committing the crime of criminal trespass or breaking and entering, both of which can be serious.
 So if a repossession agent wants to access a locked area, they must secure the consumer's permission or else risk violating the law and committing a breach of peace.
 The creditor cannot wipe out your consumer rights, even if the contract allows it.

 Traffic laws prohibit passengers on towed vehicles, so you would think that no company would repossess an occupied vehicle.
 Even so, a repo man who continues to be frustrated in their efforts have resorted to this practice, hooking up occupied vehicles to their tow truck.
 In most instances, this practice violates more than the motor vehicle code.
 Intentionally causing contact with an occupied vehicle can be battery and moving an occupied vehicle may constitute a kidnapping.
 Both of these are serious crimes and constitute a breach of peace that can turn a lawful repossession into an illegal one.

-Most repossession companies will attempt to take a vehicle when no one is present — while the consumer is asleep, at work, or shopping.
+Most repossession companies will attempt an auto repossession when no one is present — while the consumer is asleep, at work, or shopping.
 In some instances though, the repossession agent does not want to wait for the consumer to leave the vehicle unattended or cannot access the vehicle without the consumer's help.
 In these cases, repossession agents might ask the consumer to provide access to the vehicle or for keys so that they can drive the vehicle rather than call a tow truck.
 If the consumer refuses, tempers can flare and trouble can result.

 In those cases, it is not uncommon to see the participants begin to threaten the use of force, with consumers attempting to defend their car and repossession agents attempting to enforce the right to take the vehicle.
 No matter who starts the threats , if violence becomes a possibility, then the repossession agent must stand down and leave the scene.
 Continuing in a repossession that has turned violent is a breach of peace that turns a legal repossession into an illegal one.

 Most repossession agencies will not attempt to take a car without first notifying the police.
-The repo companies do this to ensure the police do not mistake their agents for car thieves and accidentally shoot or arrest them.
+The repo companies do this to ensure that law enforcement do not mistake their agents for car thieves and accidentally shoot or arrest them.
 While notifying the police is good practice that helps prevent unfortunate mistakes, police involvement can go beyond what the law allows.

 Police are charged with keeping the peace and ensuring the safety of everyone in their jurisdiction.
 Often in repossessions, the police believe that this duty goes beyond safety and keeping the peace.
 Instead, police sometimes believe it is their job to assist the repo man in taking the vehicle by instructing consumers to turn over vehicles, or opening locked garages.